Darlington County man charged with murder in Timmonsville-area killing

-Nicaise Antwan Stevenson, 23, of Lamar, was arrested Sunday and remained in the Florence County Detention Center on Monday, the Florence County Sheriff Office said.
+Nicaise Antwan Stevenson, 23, of Lamar, was arrested on Sunday.
+He remained in the Florence County Detention Center on Monday, the Florence County Sheriff Office said.

 He faces charges of murder and possession of a weapon during a violent crime in the death of Malik Daveon Zimmerman, 22, of Timmonsville, who died of a single gunshot wound, Coroner Keith von Lutcken said.